 Notification via email will come from the Department office within two weeks after the review.
 Students who fail the first review must repeat it the following fall.
 Students will automatically be enrolled in the next semester’s review.

-If you have questions about the Sophomore Review that do not pertain to SlideRoom, please contact the Main Office of the Department of Art and Art History on the third floor of the AIMM Building.
+If you have questions about the Sophomore Review that do not pertain to SlideRoom, please contact the Main Office of the Department of Art and Art History.

-For inquiries related to Sophomore Review, please contact the Art and Art History Department Chair or the Office of the Department of Art and Art History.
+For all inquiries, please contact the Art and Art History Department Chair or the Office of the Department of Art and Art History at firstname.lastname@example.org, or by calling 609-771-2652.